by Bob Konings and Joey van Meesen

-In February 2019, during the yearly 82ndAB march, the extraordinaryphotographer Marcel Bahnen with researchers Glen Mallen, Laurent Olivier and Horst Klemm visited the hamlet of Bra.
-Not only to follow the footsteps of the 82ndAB guys, but also to take a few very interesting pictures, which they posted on.
+In February 2019, during the yearly 82ndAB march, the extraordinary photographer Marcel Bahnen with researchers Glen Mallen, Laurent Olivier and Horst Klemm visited the hamlet of Bra.
+Not only to follow the footsteps of the 82ndAB guys, but also to take a few very interesting pictures, which they posted on Facebook.
 It was Glen Mallen who had seen something very interesting.
 He had matched two other pictures to the “Walt Hughes” picture.
 The two pictures were less known to the audience.
 They compared the guy in the picture, said to be taken in Cheneux, with the other pictures and concluded it was the same guy and thus the same area.

 I immediately admit that I commented under that post that “the first picture was made in Cheneux.”
 I simply could not believe it: this very famous picture was captioned wrong all those years?
 But these guys were right.
-The guy in all the three pictures was the same.
+The soldier in all the three pictures was the same.
 The so-called “Cheneux” picture must have been taken in….Bra, where General James Gavin had his former HQ!

 The story, including the pictures went into a drawer and I forgot about it for a while.

-In March 2020 Corona rushed in, forcing me to stop my business and battle tours.
+In March 2020 Corona rushed in, forcing me to stop my business and battlefield tours.
 And I started to walk a lot in this beautiful area.
 Each week my wife and I went to different parts, but always Battle of the Bulge related.
 And one day I stood in Bra.
 I remembered the set of pictures.
 During our walks in this region we found many traces of the war: foxholes, craters, impacts, etc.

-It made me overthink the picture again: the paratrooper of the 504th running through the terrain towards an SS-er, wanting to capture.
+It made me overthink the picture again: the paratrooper of the 504th running through the terrain towards an SS-er, wanting to capture him.
 Who was that photographer who took that picture?
 Was that guy in danger, sitting in the frontline?
 Was he an original Signal Corps photographer?
 And, maybe more important: Is that really Walter Hughes in the pictures?

 According to several sources, the picture was taken on December 25 1944, at that time the battle of Grandmenil just had started.
 The 2nd SS “Das Reich” had taken Baraque de Fraiture, Manhay and Grandmenil.